mhusnainee/deligate_call/README.md

 - Contract two initiates a delegate call to the set1 function of contract one

-- Then set1 function of implements the logic and changes state variables of contract two
+- Then set1 function of contract one implements the logic and changes state variables of contract two

 ### Steps